Qwiko/nextbox-ui-plugin/README.md

   Actual multi-cable connections between the end-devices a replaced by the direct logical connection once the passive devices are hidden.
 This logical direct link may be displayed regardless of the passive device visibility in addition to the cabling across patch panels if you set DISPLAY_LOGICAL_MULTICABLE_LINKS plugin parameter to True.
 DISPLAY_LOGICAL_MULTICABLE_LINKS is set to False by default.
 This parameter only affects the initial logical link visibility.
 With hidden passive devices, it is always being displayed.<br/>
 <br/>

-Device layers are ordered automatically by default.
-You can control this behavior with INITIAL_LAYOUT plugin parameter.
-Valid options are 'vertical', 'horizontal', and 'auto'.<br/>
+Device layers are ordered automatically by default. <br/>
-'auto' layout relies on NeXt UI dataprocessor best-effort algorithms.
-It spreads the Nodes across the view so they would be as distant from each other as possible.
-You may use it if the vertical and horizontal initial layout does not work properly in your browser (this is the issue to be fixed).

 ### Collect Static Files
 The Plugin contains static files for topology visualization.
 They should be served directly by the HTTP frontend.
 In order to collect them from the package to the Netbox static root directory use the following command: